benman1/time-series/README.md

 # Time-Series

-Tensorflow implementations of Time-Series models including Amazon DeepAR, Gaussian Processes, Transformer, and NBEATS.
+Tensorflow implementations of Time-Series models including these:
+* Amazon DeepAR
+* Gaussian Processes
+* LSTM
+* Transformer, and
+* NBEATS

+The `time_series.dataset` package includes utility functions for loading datasets.

+Please see the example notebook for usage and training results.

+Pull requests welcome!